dasarpai/old.dasarpai.github.io/_wiapost/2025-03-10-The-Meaning-of-Knowledge-in-Bhagwat-Gita.md

 ![The Meaning of Word Yoga in Bhagwat gita](/assets/images/wiapost/5286-meaning-of-knowledge-in-bhagavad-gita.jpg)

-# The Meaning of Word Knowledge in Bhagwat gita
+# The Meaning of Word Knowledge in Bhagwat Gita

 In the Sanskrit language, there is a word "ज्ञान" (romanized as Gyan or Jnyana), which translates to "Knowledge" in English.
 However, in a worldly sense, when we talk about knowledge, we usually refer to information about something—generally objects, people, processes, or events around us.
 Sometimes, it also refers to our own body; for a slightly deeper thinker, it includes the mind and ego as well.
 But for a spiritual seeker, this "something" is not an external thing or "thing" at all but the Self.